ngrok/ngrok-docs/docs/integrations/miniorange/sso-saml.md

 ## Grant access to MiniOrange users {#users}

-allows its users to access SAML-integrated apps.
-To create a user follow the instructions below
+MiniOrange allows its users to access SAML-integrated apps.
+To create a user follow the instructions below:

 1. On the left menu of the [MiniOrange Dashboard](https://login.xecurify.com/moas/admin/customer/home), click **Users** and then click **User List**.